JosephJvB/i-wanna-be-the-librarian/readme.md

 Is vue in typescript hard?
 I can think of one way to find out my man.

 Todo:
-- scripts to reset meta.json and uploads folder on heroku
+- [x]scripts to reset meta.json and uploads folder on heroku
-- I wanna make some super dumb and unique auth system and here's how it's gonna work
+- [x] I wanna make some super dumb and unique auth system and here's how it's gonna work
   - button on main page: "go-go-gadget auth"
   - logs a hash to the heroku console.
 NEVER sends it back to the client.
   - I take the hash from the console and enter it in the front end..
   - If it matches the hash then I can go do stuff..
   - TODOS: expiry and shit like that.

-- how am I gonna store the hash-session on the server?
-Just in memory??
+Done.